 86. Winding-up need not be ordered if oppressed members prejudiced

-The Supreme Court need not make an order under this Division for the winding-up of a co-operative if the Court considers that the winding-up of the co-operative would unfairly prejudice an oppressed member.
+The Supreme Court need not make an order under this Division for the winding-up of a co-operative if the Court considers that the winding-up of the co-operative would unfairly prejudice an oppressed member or unfairly prejudice the members as a whole.

+[Section 86 amended by No. 7 of 2016 s.
+27.]

 87. Application of winding-up provisions

 If an order that a co-operative be wound-up is made under this Division, the provisions of this Act relating to the winding-up of co-operatives apply, with any changes that are necessary, as if the order had been made on an application filed in the Supreme Court by the co-operative.